ArnaudCalmettes/microsocial/README.md

 `docker-compose up` should do the trick. :)

-However if you want to use the docker image, you should pass the following environment variables to the container:
+However if you want to use the docker image independently, you should pass the following environment variables to the container:

 * `JWT_SECRET`: secret used to sign JSON Web Tokens.